SIBarcodeNetwork/ReadtheDocsMaster/Docs/barcode_data_standard.rst

 Introduction
 ------------

 The Barcode Data Standard was established by the Consortium of the Barcode of Life soon after the first scientific paper by Dr. Paul Hebert was published that proposed the method of DNA Barcoding.
 You can view and download the official data standard document `here <https://github.com/SIBarcodeNetwork/SIBarcodeNetwork/blob/master/BARCODE%20Data%20Standards%20v2.4.pdf>`_.

+	Please note that, while the GenBank keyword BARCODE is no longer actively assigned by NCBI, this document is still referred to in the attempt to create barcode quality sequence records on GenBank.
+The portions referring to submission of trace files are no longer applicable, as the NCBI Trace Archive has been retired.

 The data standard consists of several required and strongly recommended elements that have to do either with specimen metadata or sequence data.
 We will go through each element, give a brief explanation, and try to highlight any commonly seen mistakes.